hasanain/euler/README.md

-euler-java
+euler
 ==========

-Solutions for project Euler problems in java.
+Solutions for project Euler problems in java, C.